Can You Have Presbyopia and Cataracts?

 Presbyopia

 Like cataracts, age is the biggest risk factor for presbyopia.
 However, certain factors can increase your risk of developing presbyopia early before age forty.
+This is called premature presbyopia, and the risk factors include:

 • Being farsighted